Over-the-Counter Medicines for AllergiesSkip to the navigation

 - Note: Decongestants may not be safe for young children or for people who have certain health problems.
 Before you use them, check the label.
 If you do use these medicines, always follow the directions about how much to use based on age and in some cases weight.

 - Steroid nasal sprays.
 These clear up a stuffy nose.
 They also help relieve red, itchy, watery eyes.
 An example is Nasacort.

 - Antihistamine/decongestant combinations.
 These combination pills work on most of the symptoms of allergies.
 Usually the decongestant decreases the drowsiness caused by the antihistamine.
 But some people feel nervous and sleepy at the same time ("tired and wired").
 Examples of over-the-counter antihistamine/decongestant combinations include pseudoephedrine/chlorpheniramine maleate (such as Allerest) and pseudoephedrine/triprolidine (such as Actifed).

 - Decongestant eyedrops.
 These medicines reduce itching and watering of eyes.
 Don't use them for more than 3 days in a row.
-They can cause symptoms when you are not having an allergic reaction.
+They can cause symptoms when you are not having allergy symptoms.
 This effect is similar to the rebound congestion of nasal spray decongestants.
-Examples of over-the-counter eyedrops include tetrahydrozoline (such as Visine) and naphazoline (Clear Eyes).
+Examples of over-the-counter eyedrops include naphazoline (Clear Eyes) and tetrahydrozoline (such as Visine).
 (Saline-only eyedrops for dry eyes may feel good but do not reduce allergy symptoms.)